graphql-mocks/graphql-mocks/packages/docs/docs/paper/guides/with-graphql.md

 In this example returning the resolvers for a list of `[Film!]` from the `Query.films` or a single `Film` by ID from `Query.film` will also satisify any queries that request a film's `Actor`s by returning the `actors` connections on the `Film` document.

-Using the `graphql` npm package with the above schema for an end-to-end example involving mutations.
+Using the `graphql` npm package with the above schema for an end-to-end example involving queries.

 <QueryExample />